 Don't get me wrong, there were some hard days.
 We both worked and with her pregnancy progressing tension tended to run high after a long day at work, especially for her.
 But each spat ultimately ended in kisses and "I'm sorry"s, sometimes followed by sex.
 Which, by the way, I should point out that pregnancy sex is awesome.

 There were so many memorable moments during those 40 weeks.
 The first ultrasound was a big one.
 Hearing that tiny, rapid heartbeat for the first time made my heart soar.
 And the day we found out out was a boy made me so proud.
 Each memory was filled with smiles and years of joy.
+I think we were both very satisfied with the way things were.
+It really was a beautiful pregnancy, even for me.

 Monday, October 10, 2011